moscowchill/c-toxcore-pq/docs/pq-hybrid/02-CRYPTO-DESIGN.md

 ## Overview

-This document specifies the cryptographic protocols for hybrid post-quantum key exchange in aqTox-PQ.
+This document specifies the cryptographic protocols for hybrid post-quantum key exchange in c-toxcore-pq.
 The design follows established patterns from Signal's PQXDH and IETF hybrid key exchange drafts.

 ## Design Principles